HOW TO APPLY

 1. Djerassi Resident Artists Program, Woodside, California

-This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer.
+This residency is designed for a poet, playwright, or prose (creative non-fiction or fiction) writer, or media/film artist.

 The mission of the Djerassi Resident Artists Program is to support and enhance the creativity of artists by providing uninterrupted time for work, reflection, and collegial interaction in a setting of great natural beauty, and to preserve the land on which the program is situated.
 The program is located in the Santa Cruz Mountains an hour from San Francisco.